langflow-ai/langflow/docs/docs/Starter-Projects/starter-projects-travel-planning-agent.md

 * The **Chat Output** component prints the flow's output to the chat.
 * The **OpenAI** model component sends the user input and prompt to the OpenAI API and receives a response.

-## Run the Travel Planning Agent flow
+## Run the travel planning agent flow

 1. Add your credentials to the Open AI and Search API components.
 2. In the **Chat output** component, click ▶️ Play to start the end-to-end application flow.